In this post I examine and define instructional design, and share why it’s essential to the development of online courses.

 “Design brings forth what would not come naturally“ Klaus Krippendorff

-I have over ten years experience as an instructional designer, which includes creating management development courses and employee training programs.
+I have over twelve years experience as an instructional designer, which includes creating management development courses and employee training programs.
 I’ve also developed courses for K-12, including math enrichment curriculum and education programs for parents.
 I almost always adhere to instructional design principles and a framework for all course design projects, though I’ve found online courses to be the most dependent on sound design principles.
 In 100% online classes, not only is one building a course, but also a virtual classroom and community.

 What is Instructional Design?

 Though I’m an instructional designer and call myself such, I realize the term is vague.
 My definition in one sentence—“Instructional design is creating an environment for learning by structuring content and creating activities that engage students and facilitate meaningful learning”.
-Also, critical to the concept of instructional design is knowing that it supports the process of learning rather than the process of teaching.
+Also critical to the concept of instructional design is acknowledging that it supports the process of learning rather than the process of teaching.
 Skilled instructional designers are not the subject matter experts, but collaborate with the experts to create environments where students can participate in rich, meaningful learning experiences.
 Of the many formal definitions of instructional design, I find the following the most accurate: